Skip to main content

 ->withoutMiddleware([PreventRequestForgery::class]);

-Objects can’t be retrieved from the cache
+Issue: Objects can’t be restored from the cache

 'serializable_classes' => [